mertyurekli/to_do_app/README.md

-# payment_app
+# to_do_app
-Payment App for Friends
+To Do App developed with Android Studio Java